spectrocloud/librarium/docs/docs-content/getting-started/vmware/setup.md

 ## Next Steps

-Now that you set up Palette for use with VMware vSphere, you can start deploying Kubernetes clusters to your VMware user account.
+Now that you set up Palette for use with VMware vSphere, you can start deploying a Private Cloud Gateway (PCG), which is the bridge between Palette and you private cloud environment.

 To learn how to get started with deploying Kubernetes clusters to VMware virtual machines, we recommend that you continue to the [Deploy a PCG with Palette CLI](./deploy-pcg.md) tutorial.